JeremyBYU/UnrealRooftopLanding/README.md

 ~2000 images for RandomWorldSeed3 and RandomManhattanDistribution each.
 Pitch range is offset by 5.
 Basically not only is the data different but it captured at different angles.
 Probably overkill but still.

-1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_test.npy -rm 500 -pr 35 80 -yd 45`
+1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_test.npy -ri 500 -pr 35 80 -yd 45`

 #### Rooftop Landing Collection Points